Steveit96/JsonPathFinder/README.md

 # JSL

 This is the reference implementation of the JSON Selector Language.
 JSL is a query language that allows the selection of values from JSON.
-It is inspired by languages like jq and JMESPath.
-Unlikely these two, JSL was designed to run in client environments, such as the mobile apps or the web.
+JSL was designed to run in client environments, such as the mobile apps or the web.
 It is intentionally a lightweight, simple language.